Ovie Smarterware lets Alexa manage your leftovers

 Tracking your leftovers with Alexa or Google sounds cool, and I'd also imagine the colors of the button will help you prioritize at a glance when you look at the fridge.
 A yellow light means you better eat up soon.

-The functionality is similar to what we've seen on the Samsung Family Hub fridge, but instead of spending thousands for a new appliances, a three pack of buttons will only cost $60 when Smarterware hits the market by the end of the year.
+The functionality is similar to what we've seen on the Samsung Family Hub fridge, but instead of spending thousands for a new appliance, a three-pack of buttons will only cost $60 when Smarterware hits the market by the end of the year.
 Ovie plans to crowdfund Smarterware this Spring.
 The price converts to roughly £45 and AU$75.

+What to expect from the big screens of 2018: From OLED to QLED to Micro LED, CES is the place where screen time is absolutely friggin' huge.
+Here's a peek.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.